Recent research shows that even a little ocean floor warming can change species composition, affecting entire ecosystems.

 A rise in ocean temperatures by 1°C may not seem like a lot.
 But researchers were surprised to find nearly doubled growth of some species with just one-degree rise in ocean warming and varied growth responses of assemblages with two degrees of warming, in the most realistic marine warming study conducted in Antarctica to date.
 These drastic changes in community structure may have huge consequences for the entire ecosystem, as they affect the food chain.

 “I was not expecting such a visible difference,” said Gail Ashton, a marine benthic ecologist at British Antarctic Survey and Smithsonian Environmental Research Center and the lead author of the study.
-“This research points to more extensive change at the poles than we would have predicted.”
+“This research points to more extensive change [in ocean floor temperatures] at the poles than we would have predicted.”

 In the next 50 years, shallow ocean temperatures are expected to rise by 1°C because of the increase in greenhouse gases, and by 2°C in the next 100 years, yet no one knows how organisms living in the ocean seabed—particularly in the poles, such as in Antarctica—will respond to this unprecedented change in their environment.